Vane-s/UNIL_Rolex/README.md

 -Sasha Granelli

 # 1. Introduction
-This project is part of a Data Science and Machine Learning course and focuses on developing a personalized recommendation system for a university library platform.
-The goal is to enhance the user experience by making it easier for users to discover books that align with their interests.
-Leveraging modern data science and machine learning techniques, this project highlights the role of recommendation technologies in improving digital services.
+In today’s digital age, recommendation systems have become indispensable tools for personalizing user experiences and making vast collections of content or products more accessible.
+This project, part of a Data Science and Machine Learning course, focuses on developing a personalized recommendation system for a university library.
+The goal is to enhance the user experience by helping students and researchers discover books that align with their interests and academic needs.

-The project adopts a practical approach to address a common challenge in digital environments: tailoring content to meet users' specific needs.
-By analyzing interactions between users and the library’s catalog, we have designed a solution capable of predicting reading preferences and providing targeted suggestions.

-This fictitious project, designed to reflect real-world challenges, provides an opportunity to explore various aspects of recommendation systems, from data preparation to model implementation, while considering the impact on user experience.
-It also demonstrates the critical role of data in designing innovative technological solutions.
+Recommendation systems analyze user preferences and interactions to provide tailored suggestions.
+They are widely used across industries, from streaming platforms (Netflix, Spotify) to e-commerce (Amazon) and social media (YouTube, TikTok).
+These systems leverage powerful techniques, such as collaborative filtering, which identifies patterns in user behavior, and content-based filtering, which recommends items with similar attributes.
+By addressing challenges like information overload and offering personalized suggestions, these systems play a critical role in enriching user satisfaction.

+This project applies these principles to a university library setting, where students and researchers often face the difficulty of navigating extensive catalogs.
+By analyzing interactions between users and the library’s collection, the system predicts reading preferences and delivers targeted book suggestions.
+This real-world-inspired challenge demonstrates the importance of recommendation systems in improving user engagement and highlights the critical role of data science in designing innovative solutions.

 # 2. Objectives
-The main objectives of this project are:
+The primary objectives of this project are:

-**Build a functional solution by applying data science skills:** Use user-book interaction data to develop an effective recommendation model.
-This includes data processing, model training, and result optimization to ensure relevant recommendations.
+Develop a functional recommendation system using data science techniques:
+Leverage user-book interaction data to design an efficient recommendation model.
+This includes data preprocessing, training algorithms, and optimizing results to ensure accuracy and relevance in the suggestions.

+Address a personalization challenge in a real-world scenario:
-**Tackle a concrete personalization challenge:** Develop a system capable of accurately predicting books that might interest a given user based on their history and the metadata of the library’s catalog.
-This challenge allows the application of advanced machine learning techniques while exploring their utility in a real-world context.
+Build a system capable of accurately predicting books that align with a user’s interests based on their interaction history and the metadata of the library’s catalog.
+This objective explores the potential of machine learning techniques in tackling personalization problems within an academic environment.

+Improve the user experience for library users:
-**Enhance user experience:** Provide recommendations that increase engagement with the platform and simplify the discovery of relevant content.
-This objective emphasizes the connection between technology and user satisfaction in an educational setting.
+Enhance engagement with the library’s platform by delivering recommendations that simplify the discovery of relevant content.
+By creating a user-friendly system, the project emphasizes how technology can bridge the gap between massive digital catalogs and individual user needs.

-By working within a fictitious yet representative framework, this project provides a unique opportunity to apply theoretical methods in a practical context.
-It demonstrates how artificial intelligence technologies can be leveraged to solve practical problems while fostering an enriched user experience.
+Demonstrate the role of recommendation systems in modern platforms:
+Highlight the importance of advanced algorithms, such as collaborative filtering and content-based techniques, in addressing challenges like information overload.
+This project aims to illustrate how such systems can transform the way users interact with and explore large collections of resources.

 # 3. Méthodologie